sanger-tol/genomeassembly/README.md

 We thank the following people for their extensive assistance in the development of this pipeline:

-@priyanka-surana for the code review, brilliant coding suggestions, and help with pushing this pipeline forward through development.
+@priyanka-surana for the code review, very helpful coding suggestions, and assistance with pushing this pipeline forward through development.

-@mcshane and @c-zhou for designing and implementing original pipelines for purging (@mcshane), polishing (@mcshane) and scaffolding (@c-zhou).
+@mcshane and @c-zhou for the design and implementation of the original pipelines for purging (@mcshane), polishing (@mcshane) and scaffolding (@c-zhou).

+TreeVal team Damon-Lee Pointon (@DLBPointon), Yumi Sims (@yumisims) and William Eagles (@weaglesBio) for implementation of the hic-mapping pipeline.

-@muffato for help with nf-core code and troubleshooting, code review and valuable suggestions at the different stages of pipeline development.
+@muffato for help with nf-core integration, dealing with infrastructure and troubleshooting, for the code reviews and valuable suggestions at the different stages of the pipeline development.

 @mahesh-panchal for nextflow implementation of the purging pipeline, code review and valuable suggestions to the nf-core modules implementation.